Call for Workshops

 pages max) to the Workshop Chairs at workshops2022 [at] ieeevr.org, which should address:

 - Workshop title (and acronym if applicable)

-- If yes, how many times has it been previously organized?
+- If yes, how many times has it been previously organised?

-- If the workshop has been organized before, how many people attended last year?
+- If the workshop has been organised before, how many people attended last year?

-- Names, contact information, and short bios of all the organizers (one page max)
+- Names, contact information, and short bios of all the organisers (one page max)